National Champions: Vanderbilt Commodores capture program’s second College World Series Title

 For a Vanderbilt team that had uncharacteristically struggled to produce offense in recent games, things just seemed different tonight.
 The stakes were higher.
-This was more than a game; it was history in the making.
-History that Phil Clarke wanted to be apart of.
+This was more than a game; it was history in the making—history that Clarke wanted to be a part of.

-In the bottom of the eighth, Clarke was able to do just that.
-He lined an RBI single to right field, scribing his name into the box score and gifting the Commodores with an 8-2 lead.
+In the bottom of the eighth, he was able to do just that.
+Clarke lined an RBI single to right field, scribing his name into the box score and gifting the Commodores with an 8-2 lead.

 Victory was within reach.
 Three more outs and their mission would be accomplished.
 As the ninth inning rolled around, Jake Eder took the mound once more.